Lee3Paul/PyLinkPred/README.md

 # PyLinkPred
-LP algorithms written in Python
+Codes for LP in complex networks written in Python.